 Piper nigrum is more commonly known as the black pepper plant.
 Yes, as in the better half of the table condiment duo, salt and pepper, and that’s just my humble opinion.
 Pepper is the most common spice in the world.
 The peppercorn is actually the fruit of the plant, and depending on when it is harvested, processed, and dried, it can produce black, green, or white peppercorns.
 Some people mistakenly group pink peppercorns in here, but pink peppercorns, originating in Peru, have no relation to Piper nigrum and only bear a spherical and culinary resemblance.
 It’s an easy mistake to make.

 Piper nigrum, the black pepper plant, grows as a vine and may attach itself to nearby trees for support.

 Today, global black pepper consumption is estimated to be about 400,000 tons per year and is increasing steadily.
 In our shop, out of the hundred or so spices and blends we carry, pepper has always been the bestseller.

 WHERE DOES PEPPER COME FROM?

-Piper Nigrum belongs to the Piperaceae family and is a climbing vine indigenous to the Malabar Coast of India.
+Piper nigrum belongs to the Piperaceae family and is a climbing vine indigenous to the Malabar Coast of India.
 Today, however, Vietnam has made huge efforts to become the largest producer of pepper and is responsible for almost one third of the total pepper production worldwide.
 India, Brazil, and Indonesia produce the remaining two thirds.
-Oh, and then there is my little pepper plant on my kitchen windowsill in New Hampshire, only a couple years away from producing its own handful of pungent little peppercorn fruits.
+Oh, and then there is my little pepper plant on my kitchen windowsill in New Hampshire, only a couple years away from producing its own handful of pungent little peppercorn fruit.